 You won’t want to miss this interview with Ruth.
 She calls herself an advocate.
 We call her a friend to many.
 An hour of The Open Door Sisterhood Podcast well worth your time.

-You can hear our interview with Ruth here.
+You can hear our interview with Ruth on iTunes here.

 A few things mentioned in this episode of the podcast: